 Tickets Are Only Available in Select Locations

-If you don't want to book a guided tour of the Alhambra, then be sure to book your tickets well in advance.
-Tickets sell out fast, so you don't want to be disappointed.
+If you don't want to book a guided tour of the Alhambra, then be sure to book your tickets 90 days in advance.
+Tickets sell out fast, and you don't want to be disappointed.

 Other ways to buy tickets: